 • Learning/setup curve is a tad higher than the previous consoles.

-• While it has many of the software options pre-setup to use out of the box, customization can be a tad overwhelming when you’re coming into this thing blind.
-It’ll probably take you a little longer to get used to than the previous consoles.
+• While it has many controls & options ready to use out of the box, the customization can feel a tad overwhelming when you first start out.
+It’ll probably take you a little longer to get to a “comfort zone” compared to the previous consoles.

 • Wireless/Bluetooth isn’t available “yet”?